yulizhou/Kipfian/README.md

 - Get more data and more features, like image processing, NLP for non-English text, and lending transaction details.
 - Have the business goal in mind and consider other ways like a better page composition or marketing campaigns.

+## How to Run it locally?
+1. Clone this repo.
+2. Download the model from [my dropbox]() (300+MB), create a `models` directory here, and unzip the model in that directory to be `models/item_item_cf`.
+3. Install [Flask](http://flask.pocoo.org/docs/0.10/installation/) if you don't have it.
+4. In terminal, go to this repo directory and type `python app.py`.
+If it shows permission error, type `sudo python app.py` and enter admin password.
+5. Open browser and go to `http://0.0.0.0:6969/`.